rafatocantins/vue-course/README.md

     - List of directives
         - v-on
-        - v-bind - to bind the data to the html ex: 'href'
+        - v-bind - to bind the data to the html ex: 'href', 'src'
         - v-once - if we for some case need to show only the initial value
         - v-html - for rendering html content from data